kjs452/KennysOpenDSKY/README.md

 Binary Coded Decimal (BCD) is used to show numbers on the DSKY display.
 BCD encoding is a number encoding format that differs from normal binary encoding of integers.
 Binary Coded Decimal uses 4-bit fields to encode each digit.
-The ten digits **0** through **9** are encoded into the 4-bit field.
+The ten digits **0** through **9** are encoded into 4-bit fields.
-Since 4-bits can encode 16 unqique values there are additional values that are not mapped to digits.
+Since 4-bits can encode 16 unique values there are additional values that are not mapped to digits.
 For the DSKY I extended the BCD encoding to include three more
 symbols: **SPACE**, **PLUS**, **MINUS**